Digital twin: Renewable energy industry

 Digital twins are increasingly employed in the renewable energy industry to monitor and optimize systems such as wind farms, solar installations, microgrids, and battery storage.
 These virtual models help operators simulate real-world conditions, forecast issues, and enhance operational efficiency in a low-risk environment.

 Recent reviews emphasize that digital twins support advanced management strategies for microgrids, such as day-ahead scheduling and real-time coordination across renewable assets, enhancing grid resilience.
 Systematic analysis further shows that combining digital twins with predictive analytics in smart energy systems can reduce energy consumption by up to 30%, thanks to optimized load balancing and proactive maintenance.

 Real-world applications are growing.
 A UK-based demonstrator project used a digital twin for voltage control simulations in a microgrid, showing a reduction of renewable curtailment by approximately 56% in typical operation.
 Utilities and technology providers worldwide are now piloting twin platforms to anticipate turbine maintenance, improve battery storage usage, and simulate grid behavior under extreme or variable conditions, indicating a trend toward more automated and resilient energy systems.

 Heritage

 A structured-light 3D scanner (Matterport Pro2) creating a digital twin of a historic temple chariot at the National Crafts Museum, Delhi.
-The high-fidelity model is used for digital preservation and archival.

-Digital twin technology is used in heritage and archaeological contexts to anticipate heritage loss and ensuring that an accurate record exists for heritage assets at risk, and engaging with planners to anticipate the needs of the cultural heritage sector.[44]
-The process typically involves using non-contact 3D scanning technologies to capture the geometry and texture of a site or artifact, creating a high-fidelity digital record that can be used for research, conservation planning, and virtual tourism.
+Digital twin technology is used in heritage and archaeological contexts to anticipate heritage loss and ensuring that an accurate record exists for heritage assets at risk, and engaging with planners to anticipate the needs of the cultural heritage sector.
 Twins can also be drivers for tourism and urban heritage trails, where they can act as introductions to significant or iconic monuments, thereby using heritage to draw people into urban centres.

-The process typically involves using non-contact 3D scanning technologies to capture the geometry and texture of a site or artifact, creating a high-fidelity digital record that can be used for research, conservation planning, and virtual tourism.